Architecture and performance of Devito, a system for automated stencil computation: The Shift-invariants Elimination Algorithm

 The criteria for extraction of candidate sub-expressions are: \begin{itemize} \item Any {\it maximal time-invariant} whose operation count is greater than $Thr_0=10$ (floating point arithmetic only).
 The term ``maximal'' means that the expression is not embedded within a larger time-invariant.
 The default value $Thr_0=10$, determined empirically, provides systematic performance improvements in a series of seismic imaging kernels.
 Transcendental functions are given a weight in the order of tens of operations, again determined empirically.

 \item Any {\it maximal time-varying} whose operation count is greater than $Thr_1=10$.
-Such expressions often lead to aliases, since they typically result from taking spatial and time derivatives on \TimeFunction{s}.
-In particular, cross-derivatives are a major cause of aliases. \end{itemize}
+Such expressions often lead to shift-invariants, since they typically result from taking spatial and time derivatives on \TimeFunction{s}.
+In particular, cross-derivatives are a major cause of shift-invariants. \end{itemize}

 This pass leverages the {\it extraction} routine described in Section~\ref{sec:DSE}.